vfmd/vfmd-spec/spec/for_implementers.md

 If a _line_ contains no _characters_, or if all _characters_ in the _line_ are _space_ characters, that line is called a **blank line**.

+### Block-elements

+The _document_ can be seen as a sequence of _block-elements_, where each _block-element_ consists of a sequence of one or more _lines_.

+There are different types of _block-elements_:

+- Paragraph
+- Header
+- Blockquote
+- List
+- Code block
+- Horizontal rule
+- Null block

+To identify the _block-elements_ in the _document_, the _document_ is seen as a sequence of _lines_.

+## Identifying block-elements

+Given a sequence of _lines_, henceforth called the **input line sequence**, we need to identify the block-elements in the input, identify the type of the block-elements and identify which sub-sequence of lines in the input correspond to which block-element.

+The line at which a block-element begins is called a **block-element start line**.
+The line at which a block-element ends is called a **block-element end line**.
+The sub-sequence of lines starting from the _block-element start line_ and ending at the _block-element end line_, both inclusive, constitute the **block-element line sequence**.

+Every _block-element end line_ in the _input line sequence_ is
+immediately followed by a _block-element start line_, unless the _block-element end line_ is the last line in the _input line sequence_.
+The first line in the _input line sequence_ is a _block-element start line_, and the last line in the _input line sequence_ is a _block-element end line_.

+The type of the block-element is determined based on the _block-element start line_.
+Also, where the block should end (i.e. the corresponding _block-element end line_) is also determined base on the _block-element start line_.